 Tongue Piercing Healing Process & Care Guide

 Tongue piercings are one of those piercings that really make a statement, but only if you look after them properly.
 The tongue piercing healing stage is extremely important, and you should take care of your new piercing as best as you can throughout this initial phase.

 Tongue piercings are mysterious.
 They are somewhat hidden, but immediately noticeable the moment you talk.
 If you're considering a tongue piercing thinking you'll be able to hide it from your boss, think again!
 That flash of jewelry is a real attention-getter.

 Not to mention, you're going to go through some growing pains as your tongue piercing heals.
-We're talking a bit of swelling and you sounding funny for a while when you talk.
+We're talking about a bit of swelling and you sounding funny for a while when you talk.
 Nothing major.

 You want an awesome tongue piercing, right?
 Then you need to know the healing stages and aftercare routines offered within this guide.
 The only way to keep your new piercing looking its best is to keep it healthy.

 How Long Does A Tongue Piercing Take To Heal?

-A tongue piercing actually heals surprisingly fast.
-Compared to other piercings, like ear or nose cartilage piercings, tongue piercings heal easily.
+A tongue piercing actually heals surprisingly fast, compared to other piercings, like ear or nose cartilage piercings.
 In fact, if you take out the jewelry before your tongue piercing is fully healed, you risk the hole closing up within a few hours.

 So don't take out your tongue jewelry until it's completely healed!
-And even after the healing process is complete, you'll want to keep jewelry in the piercing most of the time to prevent it from closing.
+Even after the healing process is complete, you'll want to keep jewelry in the piercing most of the time to prevent it from closing.